 New riders are permitted to wear boots and leggings if they do not currently possess a pair of riding pants.
 However, we would like to mention that the Tack Shack of Ocala offers a Beginner Rider starter kit that includes riding pants, riding boots, and a helmet all for only $100.
-We strongly encourage parents to purchase one of these kits as it will properly attire their child so that they can focus solely on their riding!
+We strongly encourage parents to purchase one of these kits as it will properly attire your children so that they can focus solely on their riding!

 What Will My Child Be Learning?

 In each beginner session, we emphasize the importance of the basics.
 Students will start off with their pony attached to a lunge-line so that the trainer can control where the pony goes and the student can focus on finding their balance.
 As we are a hunter/jumper facility, we will teach each child the fundamentals of steering and body control that they will utilize throughout the rest of their riding career.
 These basics typically include how to use the inside rein and outside for speed control and steering, and the different seat positions of posting trot, sitting trot, and two-point position.
 Once the student is feeling comfortable we will also include some fun balance exercises including riding backwards!

 Will My Child Be Able to Connect With Other Students?